 Which aspects of our nature are emotions rooted in and how can we best understand them?
 Emotions are most connected to Prana in yogic thought and have their roots in pranamaya kosha, the Pranic sheath that mediates between body and mind.

 Emotions are based in instincts, notably hunger, thirst, survival and reproduction, which are inherent in the physical body (annamaya kosha) down to a cellular level.
 These are the basis of our primary fears and desires.

-Yet emotions also function at personal and social level of the prana, extending instinctual reactions into our self-expression, including how we use our sense and motor organs and the very functioning of the ego.
+Yet emotions also function at personal and social level, extending to instinctual reactions to our self-expression, including how we use our sense and motor organs and the very functioning of the ego.

 Emotions occur at a mental level, coloring how our mind works.
 Emotions rooted in prana shape and dominate the mind, which promotes our emotions with its intelligence.
 In fact, the mind works more to serve emotions than to question them.
 This is like how anger makes us plot against our enemies, and rarely works to have us question why we are angry and if it is appropriate.